cloudify-cosmo/docl/README.md

 ```

 To create an manager image from the currently installed manager.
 This step is required for mounting user code on manager containers.

+If you started a container by running `docl run` and made some changes to it that you'd like to perserve, you can run `docl save-image` as well.

 ### `docl pull-image`